g0-07/xband_misc/Development System/README.md

 # XBAND Development System

 - There are two development systems available:
-   - System 7: Compiles XBAND-OS and Madden 95, MK, MK2, NHL95 and RR3 patches
+   - System 7: Compiles XBAND-OS and assembles Madden 95, MK, MK2, NHL95 and RR3 patches
-   - DOS: Compiles NBA Jam and SSF2 patches
+   - DOS: Assembles NBA Jam and SSF2 patches

 - Resolution and magnification can be set in *"BasiliskII_prefs"* and *"dosbox-x.conf"*